astronomerdamo/pydcf/README.md

 $ python dcf.py example/ts1.csv example/ts2.csv -200 200 0.8
 `

-This command attempts to correlate ts1.csv and ts2.csv over a time range of +/- 200 days with a bin width of 0.8 days.
+This command attempts to correlate ts1.csv and ts2.csv over a time range of +/- 200 days with a bin width of 0.8 day.
 Try it.
 See that peak at +42 days, that's a correlation.

 ![Resulting DCF with peak](images/dcf.png)